-- Facility size: Up to \$10M - Available in multiple advances within a 12-month period from closing (no more than one advance per solar PV Project being financed with that advance only available upon completion of that solar PV Project, or up to two advances per ESS Project).
-ESS Projects are able to obtain upfront incentive financing as part of the Energy Storage Solutions Program in Connecticut, therefore a first advance is offered as bridge financing to the receipt of the upfront incentive of an ESS Project, and a second advance is offered at the completion and commencement of commercial operations of the ESS Project. - Interest rate dependent on counterparty to major revenue contract, but typically expect the majority of these Projects to obtain Buy-All Sell-All tariffs under Connecticut's NRES program, which means the counterparty to the major revenue contract would be one of the two investment-grade utilities in CT, so the interest rate for advances against those projects would be 5.00%.
-Interest rates for other Projects will range from 5% to 6% and the Green Bank reserves the right to increase these rates based on changes in the yield of 10-year US Treasury Notes.
+- Facility size: Up to - Available in multiple advances within a 12-month period from closing (no more than one advance per solar PV Project being financed with that advance only available upon completion of that solar PV Project, or up to two advances per ESS Project).
+ESS Projects are able to obtain upfront incentive financing as part of the Energy Storage Solutions Program in Connecticut, therefore a first advance is offered as bridge financing to the receipt of the upfront incentive of an ESS Project, and a second advance is offered at the completion and commencement of commercial operations of the ESS Project. - Interest rate dependent on counterparty to major revenue contract, but typically expect the majority of these Projects to obtain Buy-All Sell-All tariffs under Connecticut's NRES

-- Advance Rate: For solar Projects, the total loan amount advanced will not exceed 70% of collateral portfolio forecasted earnings before interest, tax, depreciation and amortization ("EBITDA"), discounted at the applicable interest rate.
-For storage Projects, the advance rate will be determined on a project-by-project basis. - Debt Service Coverage Ratio: 1.35x for collateral portfolio, tested annually - Term: - For solar Projects: lesser of (a) the solar PV system warranty period and (b) 18 years from the date of the advance. - For ESS Projects: two advances per project will be offered, with different maturity profiles: - Advance A (Incentive Financing): financing term ends the earlier of: the commercial operation date of the project; or the date that Borrower receives the upfront incentive available under the Energy Storage Solutions Program in Connecticut - Advance B (Term Financing): financing term not to exceed the lesser of (a) the ESS Project warranty period and (b) 10 years from the date of the advance - As per our standard conditions with other solar program borrowers, security package to include: first priority interest and lien on Borrower's existing and future assets, and the right, title and interest in all assets, equipment, accounts, contract rights and rights to payment
+- Advance Rate: For solar Projects, the total loan amount advanced will not exceed of collateral portfolio forecasted earnings before interest, tax, depreciation and amortization ("EBITDA"), discounted at the applicable interest rate.
+For storage Projects, the advance rate will be determined on a project-by-project basis. - Debt Service Coverage Ratio: for collateral portfolio, tested annually - Term: - For solar Projects: lesser of (a) the solar PV system warranty period and (b) from the date of the advance. - For ESS Projects: two advances per project will be offered, with different maturity profiles: - Advance A (Incentive Financing): financing term ends the earlier of: the commercial operation date of the project; or the date that Borrower receives the upfront incentive available under the Energy Storage Solutions Program in Connecticut - Advance B (Term Financing): financing term not to exceed the lesser of

+(a) the ESS Project warranty period and (b)

+from the date of the advance

+- As per our standard conditions with other solar program borrowers, security package to include: first priority interest and lien on Borrower's existing and future assets, and the right, title and interest in all assets, equipment, accounts, contract rights and rights to payment